MoserMichael/jscriptparse/PYXTUT.md

 ```

-You can make your own function that computes the sum of the square and the cube of a number
+You can make your own function that computes the square of a given number and adds a one to it

 ```
 > def twoSquarePlusOne(x) x * x + 1